Autologous Stem Cell Transplant Photo Journal #2

 Zooming around

-Feelings, Hospital Stay, Family, Development, Head Wound, on Tuesday, October 24.
+Development, Family, Feelings, Head Wound, Hospital Stay, on Wednesday, October 25.
 2006 at

 As for being at the hospital as much as I have....it is OK.
 I miss the girls, a lot, but my heart tells me I need to physically be here with my little boy right now.
 Even after being here almost three weeks straight, I'm still getting the comments, "Oh, Scott gets a break today" and "Oh, I didn't expect to see you; I usually see Dad," but I am also starting to receive some support here, from other moms, from nurses, from seeing the smiles of other kids, from seeing how the kids fight and live...
 Asher's nurse that was here the night I heard "life threatening" and was crying in his room while waiting for him to come back from surgery, has always given me a little side-hug when she sees me now.
 When I walk the halls with Asher, everyone says "HI" to him, even a Dad of a little girl that was just diagnosed with bone cancer last Thursday.
 Tonight, in the hall by the cafeteria, a grandma of a little girl with leukemia stopped me with, "How's Asher?"
 Her granddaughter found a match for her bone marrow transplant, which will be 11/3.
 I've been keeping to myself a lot, because somehow I think that will keep me safer, safer from hurt or something, who knows, but now I know I need to break through that more.
 I still cry.
 I cry about the pain my child is in, cry from fear, cry at seeing other children going through pain, but I know somewhere inside I'm growing and it will all mean more to me someday.
 Ah, I'm rambling, now, as I do most of the time (see my long posts every day), but I just wanted to record my thoughts today to see how they change in time, as I already know they have changed a lot because before I didn't want to talk to anyone about anything while I was at the hospital and now I'm okay talking to some people....